tomjoht/tomjoht.github.io/_restapicourse/restapi1_2.md

 Developers use API calls behind the scenes to pull information into their apps.
 A button on a GUI may be internally wired to make calls to an external service.
 For example, the embedded Twitter or Facebook buttons that interact with social networks, or embedded Youtube videos that pull a video in from youtube.com, are both powered by APIs underneath.

-## Our course scenario: weather forecast
+## Our course scenario: Weather forecast API

 In this course, we're going to use an API in the context of a specific use case: retrieving a weather forecast.
+By first playing the role of a developer using an API, you'll gain a greater understanding of how your audience will use APIs, the type of information they'll need, and what they might do with the information.

-Let's say that you want to add a weather forecast feature to your biking site.
+Let's say that you're a web developer and you want to add a weather forecast feature to your biking site.
 You want to allow users who come to your site to see what the weather is like for the week.

 <img src="{{ "/images/restapicourse/forecast.png" | prepend: site.baseurl }}" alt="" />

 You don't have your own meteorological service, so you're going to need to make some calls out to a weather service to get this information.
 Then you will present that information to users.

-## An idea of the end goal
+## Get an idea of the end goal

 To give you an idea of the end goal, here's a sample.
 I want to drive traffic to my biking site by providing a button that answers the question "How windy is it?"
+Click the button to see wind details.

 <style>
    #wind_direction, #wind_chill, #wind_speed, #temperature, #speed {color: red; font-weight: bold;}